Dual Diagnosis Treatment Plano, IL

 Open Door Clinic Of Greater Elgin - 13.0 miles from Plano, IL

-Open Door Clinic Of Greater Elgin is a dual diagnosis treatment center in Aurora, IL that offers treatment for substance use and mental health disorders that include psychotic disorders as well as thought disorders.
+Open Door Clinic Of Greater Elgin is a dual diagnosis treatment center in Aurora, Illinois that offers treatment for mental health and substance use disorders that include psychotic disorders as well as binge eating.

 Address: 157 South Lincoln Avenue, Aurora, IL 60505 in Kane County